Skip to main content

 Learn to track impressions, clicks, bookings, and revenue for your campaigns in the Triptease reporting dashboard.

-• The reporting dashboard shows how your hotelier-created campaigns are performing across channels.
+• The new Campaign Reporting Dashboard shows how your hotelier-created campaigns are performing across channels.

 • You can track impressions, clicks, bookings, revenue, and more.